Kodak Snapic A1 Test & Erfahrungen – Hoffnungsträger oder der nächste Plastikbomber?

 • Compatible with millions of existing vintage lenses.

-Of course, this is expensive and complex to manufacture.
-But until a maker dares to tackle this again, we keep the old treasures alive.
+Of course, manufacturing that is expensive and complex.
+But until a manufacturer dares to take it on again, we keep the old treasures alive.
+After all, the Lomo MC-A already partly fulfills this mechanical dream with its fully manual film transport.

 Conclusion

-The Snapic A1 could be a fun "daily driver" for a beach holiday, where there is enough light for the f/9.5 aperture and you prefer to leave the expensive Contax T2 in the safe.
+The Snapic A1 could be a fun "daily driver" for the beach vacation, where there’s enough light for the f/9.5 aperture and you’d rather keep the expensive Contax T2 in the safe.

-But if you want to shoot without flash in poorer light and only have 100 euros budget, you are often better off with a tested used camera (even though there is always the risk that it will give up the ghost someday and you have no warranty).
+But if you want to shoot without flash even in low light and only have a 100 euro budget, a tested used camera is often a better choice (even though there’s always the risk it might break down eventually and you have no warranty).

 What do you think?
-Is f/9.5 enough for snapshots or is that a dealbreaker?
+Is f/9.5 enough for snapshots, or is that a dealbreaker for you?

 Your Vladi

-Image credit: The pictures are taken from the teaser video on Instagram.
+Image credits: The images are taken from the teaser video on Instagram.

 Back to the blog